cakephp/docs/en/core-libraries/events.rst

-Let's suppose you are building a Cart plugin, but you don't really want to mess with shipping logic, emailing the user or decrementing the item from the stock, it is your wish to handle those things separately in other plugin or in app code.
+Let's suppose you are building a Cart plugin, but you don't really want to mess with shipping logic, emailing the user or decrementing the item from the stock, it is your wish to handle those things separately in another plugin or in app code.
-Typically, when not directly using the observer pattern you would do this attaching behaviors on the fly to your models, and perhaps some components to the controllers.
+Typically, when not directly using the observer pattern you would do this by attaching behaviors on the fly to your models, and perhaps some components to the controllers.

 Doing so represents a challenge most of the time, since you would have to come up with the code for externally loading those behaviors or attaching hooks to your plugin controllers.
-Prior CakePHP 2.1 some developers chose to implement generic event systems to solve this problem, and some of those system were offered as plugins.
+Prior to CakePHP 2.1 some developers chose to implement generic event systems to solve this problem, and some of those system were offered as plugins.
 Now, you can benefit from a standard general purpose event system that will let you cleanly separate the concerns of your plugins and application code with the built in